The Year in C-SPAN Archives Research

 AboutTo access full-text of all books in the series, please choose the "select a volume" dropdown menu to the left.

 The Center for C-SPAN Scholarship & Engagement was founded in 2017 at Purdue University to foster and enhance the use of C-SPAN programming in scholarship and teaching.
 It will also sponsor forums and programs on the Purdue campus as well as around the country at professional conferences.
 CCSE is part of the Brian Lamb School of Communication in the College of Liberal Arts.

 Each year the Center is sponsoring a research conference at Purdue University in which ten papers utilizing the C-SPAN Archives are presented and subsequently published in the Purdue University Press book The Year in C-SPAN Archives Research.
-The 2020 theme is "Democracy and Media" Papers are invited that address the presidency, the Congress, the courts, elections, rhetoric, political communication, history and other social science disciplines.
+The 2023 theme is "Politics, Communication, and Polarization."
+Papers are invited that address the presidency, the Congress, the courts, elections, rhetoric, political communication, history and other social science disciplines.

-The C-SPAN Archives contains nearly 255,000 hours of C-SPAN programming and are located in the Purdue Research Park next to Purdue University.
-The Archives represents a record of over thirty years of our nation’s political history.
+The C-SPAN Archives contains over 270,000 hours of C-SPAN programming and are located in the Purdue Research Park next to Purdue University.
+The Archives represents a record of over thirty-five years of our nation’s political history.

 We are using this website as a vehicle to submit and review proposals.
 Researchers seeking to apply for these grants made possible from the C-SPAN Education Foundation should submit a vita of less than five pages and a proposal of no more than 1500 words in which they outline the proposed research, how it will utilize the C-SPAN Video Library, and how this research advances knowledge of a research question in their field.
 The grants will be paid to individuals by Purdue University.

 NOTE: Your vita will be uploaded after you hit submit.
 There is a second page for additional files.